rubenandrebarreiro/rubenandrebarreiro/README.md

 I did an Integrated Master (BSc. + MSc.
 Bologna Degrees) in Computer Science and Engineering at NOVA School of Science and Technology of NOVA University of Lisbon (NOVA SST).
 I'm currently doing a Ph.D. in Information Security at Instituto Superior Técnico of University of Lisbon (IST - UL). 👨‍🎓 🎓

-I'm also a Security Officer at SIBS (Sociedade Inter-Bancária de Serviços): Partner in Payments! 💼 🐱‍💻
+I'm also an Invited Assistant Professor at Faculdade de Ciências da Universidade de Lisboa (FCUL)! 💼 🐱‍💻

 I learned the necessary tools and methodologies to solve any kind of problem and master any Programming Language, Framework, API, or Technology! 🏁 🏅